WeAreAcademy/curriculum-mark/README.md

 # The Mark: Curriculum
 This repository contains the open-source software engineering curriculum for **The Mark**, the pre-employment 16-week training phase of Academy's [two-year graduate programme](https://www.notion.so/Graduate-Programme-Building-early-career-tech-leaders-fd95d2f498814a50af004ce7279f63c7).

-Under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), we welcome all of the following:
+Under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/), we welcome all of the following:
-- Usage, with attribution, of our materials
+- Non-commercial usage, with attribution, of our materials
 - Feedback and contributions

 > 🚨 **You're viewing work-in-progress!
 Please treat it as highly unstable.** 🚧